 It is usually only prescribed to women who have had a hysterectomy because of the potential increased risks of endometrial cancer.
 Women who have a womb will generally be prescribed a combined-form HRT to reduce this risk, or prescribed an additional treatment alongside Elleste Solo to cancel out any increased risk.

-Elleste Solo has some known side effects, but on the whole, these are usually mild and not hazardous to the health of the health.
+Elleste Solo has some known side effects, but when used as directed by your doctor, these are usually mild and not hazardous to your health.
 These side effects will generally subside within the first few weeks of taking the HRT.

 If you are concerned about Elleste Solo side effects — whether they are any of the ones that we’ve mentioned above or one that we haven’t listed — you should consult your GP or pharmacist for advice on how to proceed.